Thank you, Scott Shannon, and thanks to all of you for being with us.

 Because all that is going to do is pour gasoline on the economy and accelerate its growth.

-And by that I mean it it if somebody is going to invest tens of millions of dollars in a far pharmaceutical manufacturing company, a semiconductor manufacturing company, automobile manufacturing company, and they're incentivized to do it faster.
+And by that, I mean If somebody is going to invest tens of millions of dollars in a pharmaceutical manufacturing company, a semiconductor manufacturing company, automobile manufacturing company, and they're incentivized to do it faster, well, that's going to help the building industry, which has been decimated by Powell and his high interest rates.

-Nobody's going to give up a 2.9% 30-year fixed rate mortgage for a 7% or 7 plus percent 30-year fixed rate mortgage, and he has stifled the housing market as a result of all of this, unnecessarily so based on his own words and definitions.
+Nobody's going to give up a 2.9% 30-year fixed-rate mortgage for a 7% or 7-plus percent 30-year fixed-rate mortgage, and he has stifled the housing market as a result of all of this, unnecessarily so based on his own words and definitions.

-The fact that they can't defend the largest tax cut in American history and they can't go on offense.
+The fact that they can't defend the largest tax cut in American history and they can't go on offense, the Democrats are supporting the largest tax increase in American history.

 It's almost like they have no business being politicians if you cannot communicate that.